-The companies that make up the Coral Homes Group (indistinctly, the "Group" or "Coral Homes Group"), as a sign of their commitment to ethics and in accordance with the rules in force, have a Code of Ethics and Compliance and Criminal Risk Prevention Models.
+The companies that make up the Coral Homes Group1 (indistinctly, the "Group" or "Coral Homes Group"), as a sign of their commitment to ethics and in accordance with the rules in force, have a Code of Ethics and Compliance and Criminal Risk Prevention Models.

-Thus, in accordance with the internal rules of the Coral Homes Group, all employees, managers, directors and associates (the "Personnel"), as well as the external suppliers and collaborators acting for and/or on behalf of the companies that are part of the Coral Homes Group (the "Third Parties"), are required to observe the legislation in force and the internal regulatory body of the Group at all times, including the Code of Ethics and the other policies and procedures approved for implementation.
+Thus, in accordance with the internal rules of the Coral Homes Group, all employees, former employees, employee candidates, interns, managers, directors and associates (the "Personnel"), as well as any person working for or under the supervision and management of contractors, subcontractors and external suppliers and collaborators acting for and/or on behalf of the companies that are part of the Coral Homes Group (the "Third Parties"), are required to observe the legislation in force and the internal regulatory body of the Group at all times, including the Code of Ethics and the other policies and procedures approved for implementation.

-In this prevention effort, the cooperation of Personnel and Third Parties, as well as customers of the holders of both real estate and financial assets, which manage the Servihabitat Servicios Inmobiliarios, S.L.U. and Serviland Gestión Urbanística, S.L.U. companies (the "Customers"), and the end customers, is of great importance in order to detect any possible conduct that constitutes a potential or real breach of the internal and external rules and, where appropriate, which constitutes a criminal offence, or an administrative or labour breach.
+In this prevention effort, the cooperation of Personnel and Third Parties, as well as customers of the holders of both real estate and financial assets, managed by the Servihabitat Servicios Inmobiliarios, S.L.U. and Serviland Gestión Urbanística, S.L.U. companies (the "Customers"), and the end customers, is of great importance in order to detect any possible conduct that constitutes a potential or real breach of the internal and external rules and, where appropriate, which constitutes a criminal offence, or an administrative or labour breach.

-With the aim of ensuring the effectiveness of the Compliance and Criminal Risk Prevention Models, Coral Homes Group makes a new and single whistleblowing channel available to its Personnel, as well as Third Parties, Customers and end customers which is for all the companies that are part of the Coral Homes Group (the "Corporate Whistleblowing Channel").
+With the aim of ensuring the effectiveness of the Compliance and Criminal Risk Prevention Models, the Coral Homes Group makes an Internal Reporting System available to its Personnel, as well as to Third Parties, Customers and end customers.

+Within the framework of this System, the Group has a whistleblowing channel for all the companies that are part of the Coral Homes Group (the "Corporate Whistleblowing Channel").
 This channel is created on the basis of a technological application of an external supplier, in order to provide it with the greatest guarantees in terms of operation and confidentiality, so that all of the aforementioned can report possible risks and breaches of both the legislation in force and the internal rules of the Coral Homes Group.

-Any Personnel, Third Parties, Customers and end customers that use the Corporate Whistleblowing Channel in good faith, either anonymously or revealing their identity, shall have the due protection guarantee; in particular, they shall have the right to be protected as stipulated in Directive (EU) 2019/1937 of the European Parliament and of the Council of 23 October 2019 on the protection of persons who report breaches of Union law, and in the other applicable legislation in force.
+Any Personnel, Third Parties, Customers and end customers that use the Corporate Whistleblowing Channel in good faith, either anonymously or revealing their identity, shall have the due protection guarantee; in particular, they shall have the right to be protected as stipulated in Directive (EU) 2019/1937 of the European Parliament and of the Council of 23 October 2019 on the protection of persons who report breaches of Union Law, in Law 2/2023, of 20 February, governing the protection of persons reporting on regulatory breaches and the fight against corruption and in other applicable legislation in force.

-The Coral Homes Group is made up of the following companies: Coral Homes Holdco, S.L.U. (as the parent company), Coral Homes S.L., Servihabitat Servicios Inmobiliarios, S.L.U. and Serviland Gestión Urbanística, S.L.U. (as subsidiary companies).
+1 The Coral Homes Group is made up of the follow ing companies: Coral Homes Holdco, S.L.U. (as the parent company), Coral Homes S.L., Servihabitat Servicios Inmobiliarios, S.L.U. and Serviland Gestión Urbanística, S.L.U. (as subsidiary companies).